iamhriturajsaha/AI-POWERED-MOVIE-RECOMMENDATION-SYSTEM/README.md

 Recommendation System
 ------------

-First, we scraped **omdbapi API** do derive more features for the recommendation system.
+First, we scraped **OMDB API** to derive more features for the recommendation system.

 API link - http://www.omdbapi.com/